 Luckily, I found a couple of solutions that eliminate unnecessary motion alerts from security camera systems.
 One of these solutions came from a customer in Orlando Florida who experimented with our security camera system settings and came up with an even better way to make sure he knows that there is someone at his front door and that it is not another bug strolling in front of the camera lens sending false alerts.

 By eliminating false alarms from insects and weather, you eliminate “The Boy Who Cried Wolf” phenomena and find yourself checking your notifications instead of ignoring them because you know that they are genuine.
-This feature has been very useful in bear country were I have customers who walk out of their homes and find a bear siting on their front or back porch.
-Being notified by your mobile phone that their is a large animal like a bear outside of your home before you venture outside can save you or your pets from a scare or even worse.
+This feature has been very useful in Bear country where I have customers who walk out of their homes and find a bear sitting on their front or back porch.
+Being notified by your mobile phone that there is a large animal like a bear outside of your home before you venture outside can save you or your pets from a scare or even worse.